Spontaneous rotation of active droplets in two and three dimensions: THREE DIMENSIONS

 By contrast, for contractile activity, the +1/2 defects are more stable \cite{PhysRevLett.128.048001} and the disclination line pushes the active fluid towards the skyrmion, and as a result, the droplet forms an arm that grows towards the skyrmion (green triangles in Fig.~\ref{fig:3da}(a)).

-Similar shape changes are seen when we consider growing drops for which the growth time-scale $t_g=1/k_d=2\times 10^5$ is much larger than activity time-scale $t_a=\eta/\zeta\sim 10^2$.
+Similar shape changes are seen when we consider growing drops for which the growth time-scale $\tau_g=1/k_d=2\times 10^5$ is much larger than activity time-scale $\tau_a=\eta/\zeta\sim 10^2$.
 The droplet growth is illustrated in Fig.~\ref{fig:3dd}, and Movies 5-7.
 As before, extensile droplets grow to oblates.
 Contractile droplets grow to prolates or, for lower surface tension, form an arm in the direction of the disclination line.
 The rotation and growth of the 3D contractile droplets is reminiscent of the unidirectional egg chamber elongation observed in \textit{Drosophila} \cite{cetera2014epithelial}.
 For growth which is very rapid compared to the active time scale no rotation or droplet shape changes are observed.

 We now comment briefly on droplets that have a smaller value of the elastic constant ($K_Q = 0.02, K_{\phi}=0.02, 0.02<|\zeta| <0.04$).
 For these parameters, the disclination remains as a single line with cross sections that look like +1 defects in the plane perpendicular to the disclination line.
 The droplet shapes are more stable, and the rotation is accompanied by a self-propulsion due to the active flows along $z$.
 As expected extensile and contractile droplets move in opposite directions with respect to the orientation of the central disclination line.
+The more stable shape of the droplets is caused by the stability of the $+1$ disclination line which in a regime with larger elastic constant would form $+1/2$ and twist-type sections that lead to chaotic flows.

 Moreover, in the contractile case for larger activities ($-0.05<\zeta \leq -0.04$) we observed a wave that propagates along the disclination line (Fig.~\ref{fig:3dd}(d) and Movie 8).
 This is caused by the rotation of the two $+1/2$ defects in the cross section around each other as also observed in 2D.
 In extensile systems, +1/2 defects are not stable, and twist regions in the defect loops suppress the wave.